Up to 50% off sofas & mattresses — limited‑time deals.

 • Included cushions: 3 back cushions

-• Care (high level): vacuum and wipe frame cover; cushion cover care is do-not-wash
+• Care (high level): vacuum and wipe the frame cover; cushion cover is not washable

 • Packages: 3